THUDM/KOBE/README.md

 ### Dataset

-- TaoDescribe
 - We use the **TaoDescribe** dataset, which contains 2,129,187 product titles and descriptions in Chinese.
 - (optional) You can download the un-preprocessed dataset from [here](https://www.dropbox.com/sh/nnnq9eobmn6u44v/AAA7s4YkVbslS-6slDIOn4MYa) or [here (for users in China)](https://tianchi.aliyun.com/dataset/dataDetail?dataId=9717).

 ### Training
 #### Download preprocessed data